 - Exhibit strong oral and written communication skills

 - Demonstrate superior academic performance across all courses (consistently in the upper 10%)

 The nomination and selection process is handled entirely by individual academic institutions and is carried out as follows:

 - The committee solicits or collects nominations, then evaluates students based on the eligibility requirements (described above).

-- The selection committee selects one winner and notifies ACS of the selection using the Institution Report Form by February 12, 2021.
+- The selection committee selects one winner and notifies ACS of the selection using the Institution Report Form.
 Presentation of the award is at the discretion of the institution.